Graduate Programs

 APPLY HERE

-The Kinder Institute and College of Arts & Science at the University of Missouri are pleased to invite applications for the 2024-25 M.A. cohort in Atlantic History & Politics.
-Applications are currently open, with rolling review beginning January 12, 2024, and ending April 12, 2024.
-Students who wish to be considered for graderships, teaching assistantships, or other forms of funding should apply by the January 12 review date.
-Questions can be directed to M.A.
-Director and Kinder Professor of British History Robert S. G. Fletcher, r.fletcher@missouri.edu.
+The Kinder Institute and College of Arts & Science at the University of Missouri are pleased to invite applications for the 2025-26 M.A. cohort in Atlantic History & Politics.
+Applications are currently open, with rolling review beginning mid-January 2025, and ending mid-April.
+Students who wish to be considered for graderships, teaching assistantships, or other forms of funding must apply by the January review date.
+Questions can be directed to Interim M.A.
+Director and Kinder Institute Associate Teaching Professor of Constitutional Democracy and History Lily Santoro, lsantoro@missouri.edu

 Click on “APPLY HERE” above to begin your application.

-In 2024, the one-year M.A. will kick off with a few days in Iceland at the end of June before students head to Corpus Christi College, University of Oxford, for a month of study in July.
+The M.A. will kick off across the Atlantic, at Corpus Christi College, University of Oxford, for a month of study in July.
 Students will then spend the academic year at the Kinder Institute on Constitutional Democracy, where they’ll immerse themselves in interdisciplinary graduate coursework in history, political science, and more.
 The course of study is flexible, with credit available for independent research projects, study abroad to South Africa, and internship work in research, public history, and academic programming.

 Use the tabs below to find out more about the degree curriculum, the application process, and funding opportunities.